 Power-pop brilliance.
 The Cars excelled with smoldering, dark “Moving in Stereo”- type songs, and with killer chorus, blueprint-for-New Wave pop … Continue reading VIDEO REWIND: The Cars – “Bye Bye Love ” (Live)

 A rare appearance in Indianapolis for a pair of Americana bands/singers/songwriters/rockers.
-On July 11 at the Rathskeller, The Bottle Rockets – the pride of Festus, Missouri – bring their American rock and roll to the Rathskeller, followed by Texas’ James McMurtry.
+On July 11 at the Rathskeller, The Bottle Rockets … Continue reading James McMurtry and The Bottle Rockets pair up for Rathskeller show on July 11

 As Tom Petty and the Heartbreakers hit the road for a summer tour, their Indianapolis stop on Saturday night (June 15) is the first after multi-night stands at small theaters in both New York and LA.
 The band heads to Bonnaroo the day after Indy, so this will be the first outdoor/shed/large venue show of the trek – not that it should matter.
 Petty always rocks.
 This time, however, they have decided to scatter a few hits while hitting a lot of great forgotten album tracks.
 Hell, they are playing “Tweeter and the Monkey Man”, one of the great, largely buried cuts from the first Traveling Willbury’s album.